-For any integer array indices i and j, if value the of the property annotatedCodeLocation.annotations[i].locations[j].uri is the same as the value of the property annotatedCodeLocation.physicalLocation.uri, then the uri property MAY be omitted from the physicalLocation object annotatedCodeLocation.annotations[i].locations[j], as in the example above.
-In that case, annotatedCodeLocation.annotations[i].locations[j].uri is considered to have the same value as annotatedCodeLocation.physicalLocation.uri.
+For any integer array indices i and j, if value the of the property annotatedCodeLocation.annotations[i].locations[j].fileLocation is the same as the value of the property annotatedCodeLocation.physicalLocation.fileLocation, then the fileLocation property MAY be omitted from the physicalLocation object annotatedCodeLocation.annotations[i].locations[j], as in the example above.
+In that case, annotatedCodeLocation.annotations[i].locations[j].fileLocation is considered to have the same value as annotatedCodeLocation.physicalLocation.fileLocation.

 properties property